-The tendon of the Peroneus Brevis muscle helps you go up on your toes (plantar flexion) and also pulls the outside of the foot upwards (eversion).
-Its tendon attaches to the fifth metatarsal on the outside of the foot.
-This muscle can get very tight in runners especially those who run a lot on roads.
+The end of fifth metatarsal can be felt as the bony prominence on the outside of the foot.
+The peroneus brevis muscle can get very tight in runners especially those who run a lot on roads.

+Peroneal tendon ruptures usually happen following a traumatic event, such as an ankle sprain.
 Acute injuries to this tendon can be either tears or avulsions.
 An avulsion occurs when a muscle force is so strong that it pulls off a section of bone at the attachment point.
 A tear of the tendon can be partial or complete.
 Most tears are actually longitudinal, along the length of the tendon.

 Apply ice or cold therapy as soon as possible after injury.
 Ice can be applied for 10 minutes every hour and reduce frequency as required although a minimum of 3 times a day is often recommended.
 This will reduce pain and inflammation and help limit swelling which may delay the healing process.
 Ice should not be applied directly to the skin but in a wet tea towel or use a commercially available hot and cold pack.

 Rest is important for at least 48 hours while the acute stage of the injury passes.
 Continuing to limp about on the foot will only delay recovery.
 After the acute stage has passed very gentle stretching can be done if pain allows.